 Once you learn how to set up a company knowledge base, your employees will become more productive and your customers will become more loyal.
 Win!

-If you do those five things, you'll be able to build an amazing knowledge base.
+If you do those five things, you'll be able to build an amazing knowledge base, and accelerate knowledge sharing in your organization.

 And creating your knowledge base content can be super easy and fun with Tango!
 Before you take a test-drive, check out what people say about us: